 Tell the GridFTP door explicitly which IP it should send to the pool for the data connection with the ftp.net.internal property.

-E.g. if the pools should connect to the secondary interface of the GridFTP door host which has the IP address 10.0.1.1, set ftp.net.internal=10.0.1.1 in the /etc/dcache/dcache.conf file.
+E.g. if the pools should connect to the secondary interface of the GridFTP door host which has the IP address 10.0.1.1, set the /etc/dcache/dcache.conf file.